StefanoAnzolut/business-guide/source/integrations/sign-onedrive-sharepoint.rst

 If you don't see Skribble Electronic Signature after right-clicking on the document, please contact your OneDrive admin.

-- You'll have to activate signing with Skribble if you're signing for the first time or if you haven't been signing for a long time
+- You'll have to activate signing with Skribble if you're signing for the first time or if you haven't signed for a long time

 - Click **Activate and continue with signing**